 Hello Whovians and fellow hobbyists.

-2) I will stop sharing templates entirely, including all future releases, if I catch anyone attempting to sell these figures and/or the designs themselves for profit on eBay, Etsy, at conventions, on 3D printing sites like Shapeways, etc. (and I *am* watching.
+2) I will stop sharing templates entirely, including all future releases, if I catch anyone attempting to profit by selling these figures or designs on eBay, Etsy, at conventions, or reposting the designs for sale on 3D print-to-order sites like Shapeways, etc. (and I *am* watching.
 Do not take this warning lightly.)
-As long as we all agree to play nice, I plan on releasing new figure templates on a regular basis for at least the next five years!
+This is strictly a not-for-profit fan project.
+As long as we all agree to play nice, I plan on releasing new figures on a regular basis for at least the next five to seven years!

-While 3D printing technology has grown in leaps and bounds over these last few years, these fan-creations will never surpass the officially licensed toys in terms of quality, nor are they intended to compete with any of the products designed by Character Options, Eaglemoss, Big Chief, etc. While I strive to push the envelope of what's possible with a cheap $400 home printer, due to the limitations of the medium itself, even my best efforts are just barely on par with a mid-80's Star Wars toy in terms of movement and surface detail.
+While 3D printing technology has grown in leaps and bounds over these last few years, these fan-creations will never surpass the officially licensed toys in terms of quality, nor are they intended to compete with any of the products designed by Character Options, Eaglemoss, Big Chief, etc. While I strive to push the envelope of what's possible with a cheap $400 home printer, due to the limitations of the medium itself, even my best efforts are just barely on par with a mid-80's Star Wars toy in terms of articulation and surface detail.
 (Though a significant step up from the shoddy Dapol figures *I* had to play with in the 90's.)

 I cannot repeat this strongly enough: UNDER NO CIRCUMSTANCES will I custom print figures for you.
 This is a hobby and extension of my fandom, NOT a business.
-DO NOT ask if figures are for sale, if I take custom orders, if I am willing to do custom design work for you, if I *know* people who can print figures for you, or if I can provide estimates for how much it would cost to have one of my designs commercially printed.
+DO NOT ask if figures are for sale, if I take custom orders, if I am willing to do custom design work for you, if I *know* people who can print figures for you, or if I can provide estimates for how much it would cost to have one of these designs commercially printed.
 The answer is an emphatic 'NO!'on all counts.